|

 chairs in the shade, so the increased number of sunbathers did not

 impede our laziness.
-We had planned to do some swimming, but we only
+We had planned to do some swimming, but we

-of stringed instruments that resemble large mandolins, but sound like
+generally makes use of stringed instruments that resemble large

-Spanish gut-stringed guitars.
-They sound and look much like the
+mandolins, but sound like Spanish gut-stringed guitars.
+They sound

-balalaika used in traditional Russian music.
-Anyway, watching the game
+and look much like the balalaika used in traditional Russian music.

-in Arabic was different, but did not hold our interest too long and we
+Anyway, watching the game in Arabic was different, but did not hold our

-soon made our way home to get some dinner before we had to leave.
+interest too long and we soon made our way home to get some dinner

 Mazen called shortly